raspberrypilearning/morse-code-virtual-radio/worksheet.md

 It also tells the class to set GPIO pin 4 as input, then set the internal pull up resistor on it.
 If you want to use the pull down resistor, you'll need to use `pull_up=False` instead.

-Then, there is then a `while` loop, which continually reads the state of GPIO pin 4 and prints HIGH or LOW to the screen every second.
+Then, there is then a `while` loop, which continually reads the state of GPIO pin 4 and prints `ON` or `OFF` to the screen every second.

 ```python
 pin = 4